carnarez/polars-unpack/README.md

 A few extra points:

-- The schema should be dominant and we should rename fields as they are being unpacked to avoid identical names for different columns (which is forbidden by `Polars`).
+- The schema should be dominant and we should rename fields as they are being unpacked to avoid identical names for different columns (which is forbidden by `Polars` for obvious reasons).
 - _Why not using the inferred schema?_ Because at times we need to provide fields that might _not_ be in the JSON file to fit a certain data structure, or simply ignore part of the JSON data when unpacking to avoid wasting resources.
 Oh, and to rename fields